 The ending of the novel is ambiguous, and the reader is left to ponder whether Isabel returns to Osmond to suffer her marriage in noble tragedy, perhaps for her stepdaughter’s sake, or whether she is going to rescue Pansy and leave Osmond.

 The Portrait of a Lady is regarded by critics as James’ finest work.
-He began writing it in Florence in the spring of 1879 and it was first published as a serial in The Atlantic Monthly and Macmillan's Magazine in 1880–81 and then in book in form in 1881.
+He began writing it in Florence in the spring of 1879 and it was first published as a serial in The Atlantic Monthly and Macmillan’s Magazine in 1880–81 and then in book form in 1881.
 The novel haunted James and he returned to it in the early years of the twentieth century and made extensive revisions for the 1908 New York Edition, now considered the standard version.
 The revision of the final scene between Isabel and Goodwood, which emphasises Isabel’s tragedy, has been especially applauded.
 Goodwood makes one final desperate attempt to express his undying love and devotion to her, but she begs him, ‘As you love me, as you pity me, leave me alone!’
-However, Isabel's final return to Osmond has fascinated critics, who have debated whether James sufficiently justifies this seemingly paradoxical rejection of freedom.
+However, Isabel’s final return to Osmond has fascinated critics, who have debated whether James sufficiently justifies this seemingly paradoxical rejection of freedom.
 One interpretation of this scenario is that Isabel both feels honour bound to the promise she has made to her stepdaughter Pansy as she does to her marriage vows to Osmond.
-In a perverse fashion she is actually exercising her freedom in accepting this course of action.
+In a perverse fashion, she is actually exercising her freedom in accepting this course of action.
 As James noted in his autobiography, Notes of a Son and Brother, 1914: ‘the free spirit, always much tormented, and by no means always triumphant, is heroic, ironic, pathetic . . . and ‘successful’ only through having remained free.’

 As early as 1884 James was asked to turn the novel into a play, but he did not think it could be done.
 He believed that the real attraction of the book lay in the mental machinations of his characters rather than in their actions.

 The story was eventually adapted as a Broadway play by William Archibald, which opened in December 1954.
 In 1968 the BBC produced a television miniseries starring Suzanne Neve and Richard Chamberlain.
-Neither of these productions were especially well received and nor was the movie adaptation released in 1996, directed by Jane Campion, with Nicole Kidman as Isabel, and John Malkovich as Osmond.
+Neither of these productions was especially well received and nor was the movie adaptation released in 1996, directed by Jane Campion, with Nicole Kidman as Isabel, and John Malkovich as Osmond.
 The reviews of this production seem to bear out James’ own view that the story cannot be dramatised effectively.
-As one reviewer noted: ‘I assume that most of the people going to see this movie will have read the book, and, frankly, you can't easily understand this film if you haven't.
+As one reviewer noted: ‘I assume that most of the people going to see this movie will have read the book, and, frankly, you can’t easily understand this film if you haven’t.
 Too much is left out, glossed over, or implied.’

 Certainly, no dramatic interpretation of The Portrait of Lady can possibly capture the elegance and the intellectual beauty of Henry James’ descriptive and illuminating prose.